natenka/pyneng-book-en/docs/source/book/20_jinja2/whitespace_control.rst

      neighbor 10.0.0.3 remote-as 100
      neighbor 10.0.0.3 update-source lo100

-Line feeds occur because of *for* block.
+new lines occur because of *for* block.

 ::